SchubertLab/mvTCR_reproducibility/README.md

 The folder preprocessing contains jupyter notebooks for preprocessing the single cell data.
 The links to obtain the data are referenced in the corresponding publiction and in our paper.

 # Experiments
 The folder experiments contains the settings to train the mvTCR model on all datasets mentioned in the paper.
 Typically, the hyperparameter optimization was conducted for 48 GPU-hours.
 After HPO, you will need to copy the best resulting model indicated by the console output, or SQL database, to the corresponding folder, as indicated in the evaluation files.
 Based on different runtimes on the compute clusters, different hardware components, and CUDA-versions, the resulting models might diver from the models used in the publication.
-We therefore also provide all trained models under TODO: zenodo link.
+We therefore also provide all trained models under https://doi.org/10.5281/zenodo.7215447

 # Evaluation
 The notebooks in the folder evaluation are used to derive the shared embedding and therefore requiere the trained models and the processed data.
 Since these notebooks save intermediate results for creating the figures, you will need to run these notebooks before you can recreate the figures.